alain17-web/jasmineCheck/README.md

 # jasmineCheck
-introduction to behavior-driven Javascript Jasmine
+introduction to Javascript with behavior-driven tests Jasmine